CS-433/ml-project-2-cqtv2-0/README.md

 ## Training pipeline:

-To train our model we should follow the pipeline in `run.py`, where we start by separating training and validation and thenaugmenting our training set using the `data_augmentation` method in `dataprocessing/pre_process.py` then launch the chosen models with the `train` function in `scripts/train.py`.
+To train our model we should follow the pipeline in `run.py`, where we start by separating training and validation and then augmenting our training set using the `data_augmentation` method in `dataprocessing/pre_process.py` then launch the chosen models with the `train` function in `scripts/train.py`.

 ---